Tea That Wakes You Up: Tea With Caffeine

 1. Tie Guan Yin (Iron Goddess)

-• Caffeine Boost: Tie Guan Yin tea contains caffeine (theine) that excites the central nervous system, leading to increased wakefulness, reduced physical fatigue, and heightened alertness.
+• Caffeine Boost: Tie Guan Yin tea contains caffeine (theanine) that excites the central nervous system, leading to increased wakefulness, reduced physical fatigue, and heightened alertness.

-• Energy Regulation: Jasmine tea is recommended to regulate energy, alleviate depression, and calm the spirit.
+• Energy Regulation: Jasmine tea is recommended to regulate energy.
 It can be beneficial for those experiencing feelings of pins and needles or light-headedness after a nap.

 • Brewing: Steep 2 tablespoons of jasmine tea in 80-degree Celsius water for 3 to 5 minutes.
 The tea can be infused multiple times while retaining its flavor.

-• Refreshing Blend: A combination of mint, lemon slices, and honey provides a refreshing iced tea that can invigorate you in a busy office or combat post-lunch dizziness.
+• Refreshing Blend: A combination of mint, lemon slices, and honey provides a refreshing iced tea that can invigorate you in a busy office or combat post-lunch tiredness.

 • Preparation: Steep mint in warm water for 1 hour, add lemon slices, honey, and serve over ice.